tomtom-international/tomtom-international.github.io/README.md

 ---

-This project adheres to the [Open Code of Conduct][code-of-conduct].
+This project adheres to the [Contributor Covenant Code of Conduct][code-of-conduct].
 By participating, you are expected to honor this code.

 [code-of-conduct]: https://github.com/tomtom-international/.github/blob/main/code-of-conduct.md